-The following video demonstrates a prototype of a new meta-material developed at FVMat LTD.
+The following video demonstrates a prototype of a new meta-material, developed at FVMat.

-By applying a magnetic field the orientation of the magnetic particles is changed.
-This leads to a controllable change in the properties of the material.
-The orientation of the particles effects the material in the following manners:
+By applying a magnetic field, the orientation of the magnetic particles is changed.
+This leads to a controllable changes in the properties of the material.
+The orientation of the particles affects the material in the following manners: